 What it all boils down to is that agricultural workers have one of the most dangerous jobs in Florida.
 You may be unaware, but farm industry accidents very often:

 Farm-related accidents are sadly tragic and many are avoidable.
-However, third-party liability claims or lawsuits allow an injured worker to go after parties who were negligent and caused the workplace accident.
+However, third-party liability claims or lawsuits allow you to go after parties who were negligent and caused the workplace accident.

 Potentially liable third parties who can be sued for compensation through a personal injury lawsuit include: